goalifyplus/docs/administrator-guides/integrations/travis-ci/README.md

 # TravisCI

-Add TravisCI notifications via a new WebHook in Rocket.Chat
+Add TravisCI notifications via a new WebHook in Goalify.Chat

 ## Receive alerts